How do you cope with dental anxiety or dental phobia?

 Dental anxiety is one of the body’s most powerful emotions.
 Anxiety in itself is a condition in which the body is preparing for something unpleasant to happen, and when that involves the mouth, it can be heightened.
 This ‘preparation’ by the body is accompanied by both physiological and psychological responses.
 The psychological responses are often tension and a feeling of impending danger and lack of control.
 The physiological responses are perspiring, increased heart rate and a liability to faint.

-A significant percentage of the population feel this level of anxiety in response to visiting the dentist or having dental treatment.
-In reality, this means that people who suffer from dental anxiety will often limit their dental visits to emergencies only.
+A significant percentage of the population feel a high level of dental anxiety in response to visiting the dentist or having dental treatment.
+In reality, this means that people who suffer from dental anxiety or dental phobia will often limit their dental visits to emergencies only.
 The strength of this emotion dissuades them from going to the dentist for regular and essential dental check ups that help to prevent problems becoming.

 Further to this, dentally anxious patients often carry a feeling of guilt – compounded by feeling that they are the most anxious patient who has ever walked the planet or that they have the worst teeth of anyone.
 The truth is very different.

 At The Raglan Suite we successfully treat people with higher than average levels of dental anxiety every day.
 The thing is – teeth and gums, like the rest of our bodies, need to be looked after and any issues treated promptly.
 The main problem for dentally anxious patients isn’t just the possibility (or reality) of unsightly, stained or missing teeth, but the wider implications and substantial risk of undetected dental disease and oral cancer.

 Getting help if you suffer from dental anxiety